Wide and Wider Tiny House Trailer Plans

 The International Residential Code Appendix Q is a building code for Tiny Houses.
 For the trailer, from how we read it, compliance is making the case that the trailer meets the foundation needs.
 Though little is specified about the foundation, we believe these trailers fit.
 The design specifically places strength at the perimeter where the primary loads from walls and roof and lofts really are.
 Even these wider trailer plans are engineered as a foundation – not, like many other trailers – as a retro-fit to hold a house.

 Of course, most of the code is about safety features for lofts, stairs, windows, etc. for ingress, egress, fire, safety, etc..
-However, the code does define Tiny Houses as 400 sqft or less.
-Bigger than that, they fall in other categories under different rules — not necessarily DIY.
+Oddly, I did not see codes to level the trailer or to anchor it.
+However, the code does define Tiny Houses as 400 square ft or less.
+Bigger than that, they fall in other categories under different rules – not necessarily DIY.

 Footnote: Why So Expensive?